digitranslab/jumpstart/docs/versioned_docs/version-2.15.0/data-sources/postgresql.md

 - **Connection Options**
 - **SSL Certificate**

-We recommend creating a new PostgreSQL database user to have control over ToolJet's access levels.
+We recommend creating a new PostgreSQL database user to have control over JumpStart's access levels.

 :::caution
-Ensure that the host/IP of the database is accessible from your VPC in case you are using self-hosted ToolJet.
-If you are using ToolJet cloud, please whitelist our IP.
+Ensure that the host/IP of the database is accessible from your VPC in case you are using self-hosted JumpStart.
+If you are using JumpStart cloud, please whitelist our IP.
 :::

 <div style={{textAlign: 'center'}}>